giovannibriones/ad-scenario-simulation/README.md

 <p><strong>.</strong></p>

-<p><strong>Confirm that Emma now has the necessary access rights to project folders and relevant network resources.</strong></p>
+<p><strong>Make sure that Emma now has the necessary access rights to project folders and relevant network resources.</strong></p>

 <img width="600" alt="9" src="https://github.com/giovannibriones/ad-scenario-simulation/assets/163789590/e43a00de-6f50-4e00-928a-1ce9cd9ea70f">

 - Communicate the group membership update to Emma, along with any additional instructions or changes in access.
-- Document the whole process
+- Record the whole process

 <h4>Considerations:</h4>

-- Ensure that Emma's new group memberships align with her managerial responsibilities.
+- Make sure that Emma's new group memberships coincide with her managerial responsibilities.
 - Communicate the changes to other relevant parties, such as the IT security team, to maintain awareness.
-- Verify that Emma's access permissions are correctly configured after the group membership update.
+- Make sure that Emma's access permissions are correctly set after the group membership update.

 <h3>&#9315; Account Deactivation </h3>

 <h4>Background:</h4>

 <p>Mark Johnson, a network administrator, has recently resigned from the company.
-The IT help desk needs to deactivate Mark's user account in Active Directory to prevent unauthorized access and ensure the security of company resources.</p>
+The IT help desk needs to deactivate Mark's user account in Active Directory to prevent unauthorized access and make sire the company resources are secured.</p>

-<p><strong>Locate Mark's user account and initiate the account deactivation process.</strong></p>
+<p><strong>Find Mark's user account and start the account deactivation process.</strong></p>

 <img width="421" alt="10" src="https://github.com/giovannibriones/ad-scenario-simulation/assets/163789590/052df505-133e-45a0-93e4-9477144cb3ed">